diemenator/yz-pages/good-talks/index.md

 ## ON SPEAKING

 This is a golden talk on how to talk like a professional.
-It's an old dude I never met who claims to be an MIT professor (he probably is) but dang the talk really is useful to fun to study.
+It's an old dude I never met who claims to be an MIT professor (he probably is) but dang the talk really is useful and fun to study.
+Grab a notebook and a pen and take notes, you will not regret it.

 https://www.youtube.com/watch?v=Unzc731iCUY